saltstack/salt-windows-msi/README.md

 ##Requirements##
 - [Windows Installer][WindowsInstaller] 2.0, included since Windows XP.
 (Version probably changes)
 -  VC++ 2008 Redistributable, included since Windows Server 2008 SP2/Windows Vista.
-  - Due to the old age, I intentionally do not include them, see Issue #18, comments welcome
+  - Due to the old age, I intentionally do not include it, see [Issue #18][issue18], comments welcome.

 ##Differences vs. NSIS (Nullsoft) installer##
 The msi differs from the NSIS exe installer in: